 The interesting thing is to find the balance between the amount of money the car is worth when refinancing and what we still have to pay for the first loan.
 If we discount the expenses, when the operation does not turn out positive, that is to say, when we save money, refinancing the vehicle is an operation to take into account.

-On the other extreme, if the refinancing loan is going to be more expensive than the savings we will obtain with the current loan, the operation is not interesting.
+On the other hand, if the refinancing loan is going to be more expensive than the savings we will obtain with the current loan, the operation is not interesting.

 Be careful.
 Many lenders will offer a lower interest rate than the one you have on your current loan, but you should pay attention to the fine print to see the real cost of the fees and expenses associated with the loan.

-It will also not be an interesting operation if your vehicle is old or has lost a lot of market value: for example, when it is in bad condition of the sheet metal, engine, etc.
+It will also not be an interesting operation if your vehicle is old or has lost a lot of market value: for example, when the bodywork or the engine is in bad condition, etc.